newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

 Examples
 ========

-Some examples of lbh15 usage and possible package customization.
-More examples can be found in :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE`
+This section contains some examples of basic usage and possible customization of the package lbh15.
+More examples are available in :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE`.

 .. _Basic usage: